 - Dried fruit: Add ½ cup of raisins, figs, apricots, or dates for added sweetness and a chewy bite.

-- Savory: Leave out brown sugar and vanilla extract, and add your favorite savory flavoring, like ½ cup of shredded cheese, 2 tablespoons of diced jalapeño, and/or 1 teaspoon of dried thyme.
+- Savory scones: Leave out brown sugar and vanilla extract, and add your favorite savory flavoring, like ½ cup of shredded cheese, 2 tablespoons of diced jalapeño, and/or 1 teaspoon of dried thyme.

 In a medium bowl, whisk the all-purpose flour, whole wheat flour, brown sugar, salt, and baking powder together.
 Cube the cold butter or use a box grater to grate the butter into the bowl.